rticommunity/dds-rtps/README.md

 ![Run-workflow](./doc/Doc6.png)

 4. Wait a few minutes until the new task is finished and then press it.\
-Example of a failed and a succeeded test:
+Example of a successful and a failed test:

 ![Succeeded test](./doc/Doc7.png)
 ![Failed test](./doc/releases9.png)